 There are tons of creative and playful activities for kids that can target hand strength.
-My favorites fall into three main categories: weight bearing activities, pushing and pulling activities, and squeezing activities.
-Check out these fun ideas for getting those little hands and fingers into shape!
+Some of our favorites fall into 3 categories: weight bearing, pushing and pulling, and squeezing!

 *This post contains affiliate links.
 Read more.

 It’s one of the most common problem areas we as occupational therapists see with the kids in our practices: hand strength.

 Kids who struggle with hand strength may have difficulty with: grasping a pencil learning to use scissors managing clothing fasteners handwriting We look for a pattern of these red flags when we’re trying to determine whether a child has weak hands.

 Download the free printable with all of our hand strength red flags here.
 There are tons of creative and playful activities for kids that can target hand strength.
 Some of the best ideas involve building hand strength through everyday play!